noriakis/software/docs/biotextgraph/06-application_example.md

 ### Combine and inspect merged network

-From the RefSeq summary and articles related to important genes, the cluster could have functionality of DNA damage response, which is also upregulated by BKPyV infection.
-These networks can be combined to find intersections and differences.
-We can see that in addition to Reactome pathway names, plenty of information could be obtained and summarized by querying other databases, which could aid in interpreting clusters of genes and hypothesis generation.
+These networks can be combined to find intersections and differences, from textual perspective.
+We can see from the results that the genes related to non-enriched pathways could be associated with the membrane transport and adhesion, while genes in the enriched pathways have textual information resembling to those in curated biological databases (such as DNA damage response and tumor suppression).

 ```r